Pediatric Conscious Sedation

 To decrease the anxiety that many children have for getting their treatment done, we at Children’s Dental FunZone offer our patients the option of oral sedation at all seven of our locations.

 What is Oral Sedation?

-Oral sedation involves the ingestion of prescription anti-anxiety medication that puts the children in a more relaxed state so that they will be more receptive to the dental procedure.
-While different medications are used by different pediatric offices, our office makes sure to only use the most safe and effective medications.
-The child simply drinks the medication and, after about an hour, starts feeling much calmer.
+Oral sedation involves the ingestion of prescription anti-anxiety medication that puts the children in a more relaxed state so that they are more receptive to the dental procedure.
+While different pediatric offices use different medications, our offices make sure to use the most safe and effective medications.
+The child simply drinks the medication and after about an hour starts feeling much calmer.
 The combination of the sedative medication and the nitrous gas (laughing gas) helps put the child in a relaxed state, which can make the procedure much more bearable.

 How does oral sedation work?